History of the Indiana Pacers: 1996–1997

 The Pacers could not withstand several key injuries in 1996–97, nor could they handle the absence of Mark Jackson, who had been traded to the Denver Nuggets before the season (though they did re-acquire Jackson at the trading deadline).
 The Pacers finished 39–43 and missed the playoffs for the first time in seven years, after which coach Larry Brown stepped down.

 1997–1998

 In the 1997–98 NBA season the Pacers selected Larry Bird to coach the team, under whom they posted a new franchise record, finishing 58–24—a dramatic 19-game improvement from the previous season.
 Chris Mullin joined the team in the offseason and immediately became a valuable part of the Pacers lineup—and their starting small forward.
-Assistant coaches Rick Carlisle, in charge of the offense, and Dick Harter, who coached the defense, were key in getting the most out of the Pacers' role players such as Dale Davis, Antonio Davis, Derrick McKey and a young Antonio Davis.
+Assistant coaches Rick Carlisle, in charge of the offense, and Dick Harter, who coached the defense, were key in getting the most out of the Pacers' role players such as Dale Davis, Derrick McKey and a young Antonio Davis.
 Reggie Miller and Rik Smits both made the All-Star team that year, and in the playoffs, the Pacers breezed past the Cleveland Cavaliers and New York Knicks before falling to the Chicago Bulls in an epic seven-game Eastern Conference Final.